Constitutional commissions

 The Public Protector of South Africa was established in terms of Section 181 of the Constitution, which mandates it to strengthen constitutional democracy by investigating any conduct in state affairs, or in the public administration in any sphere of government, that is alleged or suspected to be improper or result in any impropriety or prejudice; report on that conduct; and take appropriate remedial action.
 Section 182 of the Constitution states that the public protector must be accessible to all persons and communities.

-Over the next three years, the entity will focus on conducting investigations to root out improper conduct and maladministration in state affairs.
-In doing this, the public protector aims to finalise 80% of early resolution cases within six months, service delivery cases within 12 months, and good governance and integrity cases within 24 months.
+Over the next the years, the entity will continue to focus on conducting investigations to root out improper conduct and maladministration in state affairs.
+In doing this, it aims to finalise 80% of early resolution cases within six months, service delivery cases within 12 months, and good governance and integrity cases within 24 months.

 Share this page